Modelyze/morap/api/pic32/README.md

 ```
 This shorts the leads of the motors, providing high resistance against turning.
 This will automatically be disabled when the motors are re-enabled, forcing you to reactivate it the next time they're disabled.

-Alternatively the motors can be turned of by setting the encoder status of the motors to unknown by calling:
+Alternatively the motors can be turned off by setting the encoder status of the motors to unknown by calling:
 ```c
 set_calibration_status_unknown(node_id);
 ```